 That means you can use AngelList both to find offline investors and to have an AngelList syndicate invest in your startup.

-Violators will be permanently banned.
+Violators will be permanently banned, possibly without notice.
 More details are in our Terms of Service.

 When you click Yes/Apply, the startup gets a notification including your full Talent profile.